 Obtaining safe and effective medications is only one part of appropriate medication use.
-It also requires a health practitioner's knowledge of the patient's complete medication profile and an understanding by the patient of how to take the medication, side effects and/or potential interactions - all of which could be negatively affected by importation proposals.
+It also requires a health practitioner's knowledge of the patient's complete medication profile and an understanding by the patient of how to take the medication, side effects and/or potential interactions - all of which could be negatively affected by importation.
 APhA believes importation of non-FDA approved drugs could hurt the very patients intended to benefit from importation proposals.
-Consequently, the risks to patient safety from harmful or ineffective products or avoidable medication errors due to fractured care outweigh any increase in access or cost-savings.
+Consequently, the risks to patient safety from harmful or ineffective products or avoidable medication errors due to fractured care outweigh any potential cost-savings from drug importation proposals.